2015 U-18 Baseball World Cup: Format

 Second Round: The format in the Second Round is similar to that of the Consolation Round.
 Each team plays the top three teams from the opposing group. (example: The 1st placed team from Group B will play the top three teams from Group A) The standings for this round will include the 2 games played against the 2 other Second Round qualifiers from the team's First Round group, and the 3 games played in the Second Round, for a total of 5 games.
 The 3rd and 4th-place finishers advance to the Bronze Medal Game, and the 1st and 2nd-place finishers advance to the Gold Medal Game.

 Finals: The Finals consist of the Bronze Medal Game, contested by the 3rd and 4th-place finishers, and the Gold Medal Game, contested by the 1st and 2nd-place finishers.

 Medalists

 Teams

 The following 12 teams qualified for the tournament.
-The number shown in parenthesis is the country's position in the IBAF World Rankings going into the competition.
+The number shown in parentheses is the country's position in the IBAF World Rankings going into the competition.